mdulin2/head_req_server/README.md

   - Connect does not work by default with this setup (uses Apache Tomcat)
   - CSRF protection has to be explicitly turned on with Springboot.
   - Because the REST is used, this server is not vulnerable to attacks of the implicit assumptions.
+  - A single route can use **multiple** HTTP methods.
+So, using this, a route could be vulnerable to this attack.

 ## ASP.NET
   - By default, the API package uses a REST based model.
   - Does not automatically map HEAD to GET.
 They have to be specifically specified!
   - Only web server to use HTTPS on the local system, by default.
   - The dynamic route mapping for ASP.NET should not matter because HEAD requests are not even mapped to GET requests.
+  - Can use the **AcceptVerbs** function.
+But, these need to be explicitly stated in order to use these methods.

+## Laravel
+  - Has built in CSRF protection on requests that are not GET requests?
+  - Uses a REST based model.
+So, all of the requests methods are separate
+  - HEAD requests are mapped to GET requests, by default.
+  - However, there is still an 'any' route that can (and does get used) at times.
+    - The any route is vulnerable to this implicit assumption attack, as demonstrated in the demo code.
+  - The main source code is in /routes/web.php